-CSU Associate Degree for Transfer (ADT)
+CSU Associate Degree for Transfer (AD-T)

-California Community Colleges are now offering associate degrees for transfer (ADT) to the CSU system.
-These may include Associate in Arts (AA-T) or Associate in Science (AS-T) degrees for transfer.
+Las Positas is now offering associate degrees for transfer (AD-T) to the CSU system.
+These may include Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T) Degrees.
 These degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.
-California Community College students who are awarded an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system and are given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.
+California Community College students who are awarded an AA-T or AS-T Degree are guaranteed admission with junior standing somewhere in the CSU system and are given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.
 This priority does not guarantee admission to specific majors or campuses.
-Students who have been awarded an AA-T or AS-T are able to complete their remaining requirements for the 120-unit baccalaureate degree within 60 semester or 90 quarter units.
+Students who have been awarded an AA-T or AS-T Degree are able to complete their remaining requirements for the 120-unit baccalaureate degree within 60 semester or 90 quarter units.
+For more information, see Associate Degree for Transfer under Programs of study on page 42.